finos/FDC3/docs/api/ref/Channel.md

 public readonly displayMetadata?: DisplayMetadata;
 ```

-DisplayMetadata can be used to provide display hints for channels intended to be visualized and selectable by end users.
+DisplayMetadata can be used to provide display hints for User Channels intended to be visualized and selectable by end users.

 #### See also
 * [`DisplayMetadata`](Metadata#displaymetadata)